IBM/power-up/docs/Appendix-A.rst

       node network interfaces, transfers SSH keys to client nodes, copies the inventory.yml file to select cluster nodes and runs bootstrap scripts on specified cluster nodes.
-    - post-deploy-passive
+    - post-deploy-passive [<-p>]
-      This command performs the same functions as the post-deploy command, but does not access the management switches.
+      This command performs the same functions as the post-deploy command, but does not access the data switches.